-Because the U of A houses only about 13 percent of our student population on our campuses, it is imperative that we offer students multiple ways and means to engage deeply during the hours spent on campus so that their experiences here forms an integral part of their lives both in and away from the university, during their years of study and in the years beyond.
+we offer students multiple ways and means to engage deeply during the hours spent on campus so that their experiences here form an integral part of their lives both in and away from the university, during their years of study and in the years beyond.
 To that end, the university supports the development of the whole student and dedicates resources to both academic and student life development.

-U of A also supports Aboriginal, rural, and francophone students who require additional services and facilities for their distinctive experiences and needs, including translation into French of English-language materials, specialized academic and personal counselling, and core sciences facilities on the Saint-Jean and Augustana campuses.
+The U of A also supports Aboriginal, rural, and francophone students who require additional services and facilities for their distinctive experiences and needs, including translation into French of Englishlanguage materials, specialized academic and personal counselling, and core sciences facilities on the Saint-Jean and Augustana campuses.
 The Faculty of Native Studies, Augustana Campus and Campus Saint-Jean have growing communities of such students drawn from across Alberta and are increasingly developing programs and services required to enhance their experience and engagement.
 Operating budgets in these faculties are no longer sufficient to allow these faculties to develop new initiatives or meet the demand for these services and programs.
-(See also Access Strategy 3.1)
+(See also Access Strategy 3.1.)